Always Look on the Bright Side of Life: Single

 Eric Idle recorded alternative lyrics for the radio version, with the swearing censored, and the comments about the end of the film replaced with references to the end of the record, and continued rants about old people.
 This version was released on CD, cassette and vinyl via the compilation album Now 20 in November 1991 and as a b-side on a reissue of "Galaxy Song" (where it is billed as "1991 version") on 2 December 1991.
 For this radio version, the line "Life's a piece of shit" was altered to "Life's a piece of spit".
 In recognition of Simon Mayo's contribution to making the record a hit, a special version was also created, in which Idle addresses him by name.
 Mayo still uses this version when the song is played on his show.
 This version is also included as the penultimate track on Now That's What I Call Music!
 1991 – The Millennium Series, released in 1999.

-On 14 July 2014 another version of the song was issued, this time as a 12" single where it was promoted as "The Unofficial England Football Anthem".
+On 14 July 2014 another version of the song was issued, this time as a 12-inch single where it was promoted as "The Unofficial England Football Anthem".
 The track featured a new vocal from Eric Idle and some alternate lyrics about the World Cup.